Sweet Music

 The cube rotates, and parts of it unfold to reveal additional interface components.

-Several small tables are scattered around the left side of the room.
+Several smaller tables are spaced near the walls around the left side of the room.

-In a drawer I find sets of colored feathers, organized in various spaces around the edge of the drawer.
+I open a drawer and see collections of colored feathers, organized in various spaces around the edge of the drawer.

-The center of the drawer is filled with small stones in a variety of colors.
+The center of the drawer has an open round storage area with small stones in a variety of colors.

 Windows are interspersed with the cabinets and storage areas on all sides of the egg.